Propulsion-Free Satellites {© 01/05/19}

 Once in orbit, each satellite in the same orbital path should be line-of-sight with neighbouring satellites and ground stations, providing accurate positioning for receiving and transmission purposes (Fig 1).

-The orbit best suited to your requirements will be based upon on your satellite performance preferences.
+The orbit best suited to your requirements will be based upon your satellite performance preferences.

 For example;